 Release the abductor muscles from the lateral iliac crest and deepen the incision anteriorly, along the lateral border of sartorius.

 Separate bluntly the tensor fasciae latae from the sartorius.

 Identify, divide and ligate the lateral femoral circumflex vessels distally.

 Release the direct head of rectus femoris from the anterior inferior iliac

 spine, either through the tendon, or with an osteotomy.

 Release the reflected head of this muscle from its more lateral attachment proximal to the hip capsule.

 A T-shaped incision, with retention sutures medially and laterally, allows exposure of the femoral head and neck.
 Protect the labrum during the capsulotomy.

 Lateral traction and repositioning the leg improves access to the bony pathology.

-With this exposure, many C3 fractures can be fixed without dislocation of the hip.
+With this exposure, many femoral head and neck fractures can be fixed without dislocation of the hip.